sinework/weather-app/README.md

 You can find the demo [here]https://sinework.github.io/weather-app/

 ## To run the project in local

 - make sure you have have NodeJS and NPM installed in your computer
 - clone the repository from here [repo link](git@github.com:sinework/restaurant-page.git)
-- navigate in your terminal to the folder `restaurant page`
+- navigate in your terminal to the folder `weather page`
-- switch to feature branch
 - run `npm install`
 - run `npx webpack`
 - open index.html with your browser

-## 👨🏽‍💻 👨🏿‍💻 Creators
+##  👨🏿‍💻 Creators

 👤 **Author1**